What is 3D Fax (Binary Files over Facsimile and the Michelangelo Project)?

 - More Resources on the History of Fax

 Created by InfoImaging Technologies to run on Windows, the software would be used to encode the binary file onto a printed page.
 A fax machine would transmit that page where it could be decoded back into binary format and turned into a computer file.

-While it was revolutionary at the time (allowing people to transmit files before computer modems were popular), there were some problems.
+While it was revolutionary at the time (allowing people to transmit files before computer modems became popular), there were some problems.

 - The need to have 100% reliability from printing to faxing to decoding – if one part of the information does not transmit, then in most cases the file transmitted would be completely unreliable.

 - The sender would require a printer and fax, and the receiver would require a fax and scanner.
 All equipment would need to be of high quality

 - There was a limit of 50kb per page transmitted – anything further would require multiple sheets

 Grown out of the interest for 3D recordings of real-life objects, researchers from Stanford University have embarked on a project to build a “3D Fax Machine” (since renamed The Digital Michelangelo Project) with the intention of recording Michelangelo’s works in 3D data.

-Since 2004 the project has been mostly stalled due to the need of extra funding.
+Since 2004 the project has been mostly stalled due to the need for extra funding.

 - thefreelibrary.com – InfoImaging Technologies Introduces 3D Faxing Technology…